 Individual presentations will be held in lessons 28-29.
-Each group will prepare a 10-15 minute presentation for the class using software such as Prezi or Keynote or Power Point.
-The presentations will focus on a contemporary (city) case study (drawing on a minimum of seven sources of literature) chosen by each presenter.
+Each group will prepare a 15-minute presentation for the class using software such as Prezi or Keynote or Power Point.
+The presentations will focus on a contemporary CCI case study chosen by each presenter.
+The contents of the presentation ought to draw on a minimum of seven sources of literature.
 Students will each submit a short report (500-700 words in length) based on their own interpretation of their case study.